shafwar/shafwar/README.md

 ## 🚀 About Me

 I’m Shafi, a passionate developer from Indonesia with a strong focus on Software Engineering and Frontend Development.
 I’m also expanding into AI & Machine Learning, Cybersecurity, Cloud Computing, and Data Engineering — continuously building impactful applications while learning technologies that shape the future of IT.

----

-## 🔭 What I’m Working On

 Currently developing full-stack apps with **React, Next.js, Node.js**, exploring **Machine Learning & Data Science**, deploying projects with **Railway, Vercel, Docker**, and diving into **Cybersecurity & System Design**.

 ---